rsmattos/compchem_scripts/doc/spectrum.md

 # Spectrum

-Script to read from the result file with the vertical excitation energies, and calculate the broadening for comparison of theoretical values with experimental UV/Vis data.
+Script to read from the result files with the vertical excitation energies, and calculate the broadening for comparison of theoretical values with experimental UV/Vis data.

 This script began with modifications of the [g09_spectrum.py](https://github.com/mdommett/compchem-scripts/blob/master/g09_spectrum.py) to work with ORCA as well, and thus began this project.
 The broadening gaussianis calculated following the [Gaussian instructions](http://gaussian.com/uvvisplot/).

 ## Usage
 The only required arguments are the calculation result files, which in the moment can be ORCA's "*.out" or Gaussian09's "*.log".
 The script identifies automatically whether it is a ORCA or Gaussian output file.
+Different result files can be given simultaneously, returning a plot with one line per file.
+(spectrum&#46;py OUTPUT1 OUTPUT2 ...)

 The program can also be specified manually with the respective keyword.
 - prog: the supported options are "orca" and "gaussian".
 (spectrum&#46;py OUTPUT -prog orca|gaussian)